fjerbi/ultimateblog/README.md

 ### Don't forget to config your .env file and configure your email
 ### Finally you can access the blog by typing
 `http://localhost:8000/ultimateblog`

+# Note:
+This package works with Laravel 5.* and 6.*